-The Snowy Scheme only became a reality when the Governments worked out a way to pay for the Snowy Scheme - which was from the sale of the Snowy Scheme's electricity output.
-The Snowy Mountains Hydro-electric Authority was responsible for the construction and maintenance of the Snowy Scheme under the direction of the Snowy Mountains Council.
+The Snowy Mountains Hydro-electric Authority was respons ble for the construction and maintenance of the Snowy Scheme under the direction of the Snowy Mountains Council.

-From 1998, when the National Electricity Market (NEM) was formed, the electricity output from the Snowy Scheme had to be bid into the spot market with all other energy companies in an open, competitive marketplace.
-Snowy Hydro Trading Pty Ltd was formed to trade the electricity output of the Snowy Scheme.
+From 1998, when the National Electricity Market (NEM) was formed, the electricity output from the Snowy Scheme had to be bid into the market with all other energy companies in an open, competitive marketplace.
+Snowy Hydro Trading Pty Ltd was formed to trade the electricity output of the Snowy Scheme in the NEM.

-In 2002, the Snowy Mountains Council was abolished and the Snowy Mountains Hydro-electric Authority was corporatised to create the Snowy Hydro Limited company we know today.
+In 2002, the Snowy Mountains Council and the Snowy Mountains Hydro-electric Authority were abolished and the Snowy Scheme was corporatised to create Snowy Hydro Limited.

 Also, Snowy Hydro Trading became a non-operating subsidiary of Snowy Hydro.

-Snowy Hydro is a business providing a range of financial hedge and renewable energy products to participants in the competitive NEM.
+Snowy Hydro today is a growing business providing a range of financial hedge and renewable energy products to participants in the competitive NEM.

 Snowy Hydro operates the 3800 megawatt (MW) Snowy Scheme.
-Snowy Hydro also owns and operates the 300MW Valley Power gas-fired power station and the 320MW Laverton North gas-fired power station, both located in Victoria.
-Red Energy, an electricity and gas retailer operating in three States with over 120,000 customers, is a subsidiary of Snowy Hydro Limited.
+Snowy Hydro also owns and operates the 300MW Valley Power gas-fired power station and the 320MW Laverton North gas-fired power station, both located in Victoria

+Red Energy, an electricity and gas retailer operating in three States with over 200,000 customers, is a subsidiary of Snowy Hydro Limited.